77High Confidence

 (3)

-Will enterprise AI ROI materialize enough to sustain current capex levels?
+Will AI applications prove profitable enough to justify current infrastructure spending levels?

 High ImpactUnresolved